RonaldPDV/nagiosDB2/Scripts.md

 The user that executes this script needs some special permission in the tables associated with storage management.

+For example, if the user that executes the script is nagios, you should execute this.

     db2 grant execute on procedure sysproc.GET_DBSIZE_INFO to user nagios db2 grant execute on package NULLID.SYSSH200 to user nagios db2 grant select,update on table SYSTOOLS.STMG_DBSIZE_INFO to user nagios

+You can also be executing the commands from `root`, in the case you are using Check_MK.

 It could also possible to require a rebind in some packages.
 For that, you can do this: